codacy/chart/docs/configuration/monitoring.md

   --version 8.13.8 --namespace monitoring --values values-prometheus-operator.yaml
 ```

-Follow the [Kubernetes documentation](https://kubernetes.io/docs/tasks/administer-cluster/access-cluster-services/#accessing-services-running-on-the-cluster) to access the Grafana service that is now running on your cluster, using the method that best suits your use case.
+Follow the [Kubernetes documentation](https://kubernetes.io/docs/tasks/administer-cluster/access-cluster-services/#accessing-services-running-on-the-cluster) to access the Grafana service that's now running on your cluster, using the method that best suits your use case.

 ### 5. Enable service dashboards

 !!! warning
-    Currently, the application metrics and information reported by the Codacy components to populate service dashboards are very limited since we are still developing these reporting capabilities.
+    Currently, the application metrics and information reported by the Codacy components to populate service dashboards are very limited since we're still developing these reporting capabilities.

     As such, we recommend that you skip this configuration.